apmattil/apmattil.github.io/index.md

 have you ever seen python or ruby script to fail due imported library incombability ;)

 And so far what I have tried, the same code compiles to windows and runs the same way.. standalone.
 (You can even copile it at linux for windows).

-Of course I made some assosations in my mind with C/C++/python.
-I know golang tutorials let you know that you should not make such assumptions.. but you will anyway.

-So here is what I learned this far :

 # [](#header-1) first look